nfimbres/nfimbres-engineering-prompt/README.md

 python solution.py
 ```

-3. The head-to-head matrix will be printed in the terminal.
+3. Both the head-to-head matrix and the pandas DataFrame will be printed in the terminal, each with a title.

 ## Example Output